 “The world will little note, nor long remember what we say here, but it can never forget what they did here.”
 A. Lincoln’s Gettysburg Address

 On July 1st 1863 two great armies met at the town of Gettysburg, PA.
 The fight west and north of town was a southern victory.
 The Union army retreated to the heights south of town.
-Robert E Lee’s Army of Northern Virginia failed to press their advantage.
-They woke up the next morning to find the Yankees in a strong defensive position east and south of town.
+Robert E Lee’s Army of Northern Virginia failed to press their advantage, so the Yankees built a strong defensive position east and south of town.
 For two days, Robert E. Lee directed his army to attack the Union line without success.
 Their efforts ended in the famous charge of Pickett’s and Pender’s Divisions with the loss of 75% of the attacks killed, wounded, or captured.

 After the war, veterans from both sides returned to Gettysburg walk the battlefield and remember what they had done there.
-Monuments were erected and roads, rail and trolley lines were built across the battlefield.
+They erected Monuments built roads, rail and trolley line across the battlefield.
 Businesses and homes were also built on the field.
-Through efforts of the National Park Service, Civil War Trust, Gettysburg Battlefield Preservation Association, Gettysburg Foundation, and many others much of the land has been reclaimed.
+Through efforts of the National Park Service, Civil War Trust, Gettysburg Battlefield Preservation Association, Gettysburg Foundation, and in addition to many others much of the land has been reclaimed.

 Gettysburg Photographs.com brings you the modern battlefield in amazing detail and color.

 Gettysburg National Military Park Restoration.